 · You must have owned the property for two or more years (although there is no requirement for you ever to have lived in the property).

 · Unless you have achieved 100% ownership the property must not be owned via a Shared Ownership Scheme.

 If you are entitled to extend your lease then under the Leasehold Reform, Housing and Urban Development Act 1993, you have a statutory right to add 90 years onto your existing lease.

 An informal lease extension is, as it implies, one without any formal process.
 There is no rigid timetable or formula to use.
 It’s simply a question of negotiating with your freeholder.
 The real risk however is that this this informal route gives you no protection.
 Your freeholder can simply withdraw or change the terms of any stage – and can set any price they like.

 In contrast the formal or statutory route is based on a legal right.
-With a few very limited exceptions, your freeholder will not be able to refuse your application for a lease extension if you use this route – and provided your solicitor carries out all the necessary steps properly.
+With a few very limited exceptions, your freeholder will not be able to refuse your lease extension if you use this route – and provided your solicitor carries out all the necessary steps properly.
 This route gives you an automatic 90 years to add to your existing lease (i.e. if your lease runs currently for 60 years, the statutory route means you end up with 150 year term) and it also reduces the ground rent you will need to pay to what is known as “a peppercorn rent – which is effectively nil.

 Click here to read more about the difference between private and statutory lease extensions

 What is the statutory process of extending my lease?